 In the event that the search is other than routine (i.e., search of the day).
 An incident report will be submitted to the shift commander explaining the circumstances and outcome of the search.

 Any visitor who refuses to be searched will be told that they are barred for the day.
 An incident report shall be forwarded to the shift commander along with a copy of the visiting slip.

 The visiting room processing officer may ask a visitor seeking admission to submit to a more extensive search, up to and including a strip search, in order to assure the officer that the visitor is not in possession of contraband.
 (In the case of a female wearing a feminine pad, the pad must be discarded and a new one will be issued.)

 Before conducting any such extraordinary search, the officer shall relate to the shift commander the reason for suspecting that the visitor may be carrying concealed articles.
 Extraordinary searches may take place only with the approval of the Superintendent or his/her designee.

 If the extraordinary search is authorized by the Superintendent/designee, the visitor will be told that he/she may leave the institution rather than submit to the search.
-If the visitor agrees to the search, he/she shall record such consent by signing the "Visitor Release Form" (attachment B).
-The searching officer shall enter the date and time of the search and sign the consent form.
+If the visitor agrees to the search, he/she shall record such consent by printing and signing the logbook.
+The searching officer shall enter the date and time of the search, print and sign the logbook.

 In the event that a visitor indicates that he/she utilizes an automatic implantable cardioverter defibrillator and/or pacemaker, the visitor is to produce written evidence signed by a medical doctor, documenting the presence of such device(s).
 The Activities Lieutenant is to be notified and an alternate means of search will be arranged.
 In this case the visitor will not be required to submit to a walk through or hand held metal detector search.
 (Refer to Institutional Procedure for 103 DOC 506.)